 Ren C:\boot\bcd bcd.old

-When it identify the location of Windows installation it will ask you to include it in the boot list, type Y and hit enter to do that.
+When it identifies the location of Windows installation it will ask you to include it in the boot list, type Y and hit enter to do that.

 Now you can click on the “X” icon to close the command prompt and restart your computer.
 It should fix the issue and your Windows 10 should a lot just fine.
 In case you are not sure what is the problem going on with your computer you can try each and every comment listed in this guide to see if that helps to boot into your Windows 10 again.